Kate Gosselin: Reality television

-Author
+Writing

 Gosselin has written three non-fiction books.
 Her first book, written with Jon Gosselin and Beth Carson, was published in November 2008, titled: Multiple Blessings.
 It debuted at number five on The New York Times Best Sellers list and sold over 500,000 copies by the end of 2009.
 Her second book, Eight Little Faces, was released in April 2009 and also debuted at number five on The New York Times Best Sellers list.
 Her third book, titled I Just Want You To Know, was released on April 13, 2010, selling approximately 10,000 copies in its first week and debuting at number 11 on The New York Times Best Sellers list.

 Nursing

 Kate Gosselin worked as a nurse when Jon and Kate Plus 8 first aired in 2007, practicing as a labor and delivery nurse at the Reading Hospital and Medical Center in Pennsylvania.
-In 2021 she obtained her multi-state, registered nurse license in North Carolina.
+In 2021, she obtained her multi-state, registered nurse license in North Carolina.